joycej8/waterloo-works/README.md

 3. **Configure App Settings**
 Update the appsettings.json file to include your WaterlooWorks username and password.

+3. **Configure User Preferences**
+Update the user_preferences.yaml file to include your preferences and priority for job rankings.

 ## Usage
-Run the scraper and view extracted job postings in an Exel file `waterloo_works_shortlist`
+Run the scraper (main.py) and view extracted job postings in an Exel file `waterloo_works_shortlist.xlsx`